Ihashm1/HorseRaceSimulator/README.md

 📊 Stats Tab

 After each race, performance is logged in the Stats tab (top-left corner).
 Tracked metrics include:

-Races Run
+* Races Run
-Wins
+* Wins
-Falls
+* Falls
-Best Time
+* Best Time
-Worst Time
+* Worst Time
-Average Speed
+* Average Speed
-Average Confidence
+* Average Confidence
-Win Ratio
+* Win Ratio

 You can run the race as many times as you like—stats are cumulative during the session.

+---
+Future Developments:
+Betting system with odds calcualted per horse